DETAILED ACTION

 Even if it is assumed arguendo that Halpin does not explicitly teach that the surface of the substrate subject to a temperature measurement is the same surface upon which deposition of an epitaxial material occurs, this would have been obvious in view of Chacin.
 In Figs. 1A-B and ¶¶[0028]-[0034] as well as elsewhere throughout the entire reference Chacin teaches an analogous embodiment of a chemical vapor deposition system in which a substrate (19) provided on a substrate support (16) is heated by a plurality of heaters (38).
 In Fig. 1B and ¶[0033] Chacin specifically teaches that a plurality of optical probes (20) which function as pyrometers may be provided above the substrate (19) in order to measure the top surface temperature of different locations on a surface of the substrate (29).
 Thus, a person of ordinary skill in the art prior to the effective filing date of the invention would look to the teachings of Chacin and would be motivated to incorporate a plurality of pyrometers strategically positioned above the substrate in the system and method of Halpin in order to more accurately measure the temperature of the substrate and epitaxial layer during film growth and to obtain greater control over and, hence, produce a more uniform temperature across the entire substrate.

-Halpin and Chacin do not teach that the first and second control signals from the first and second PID control loop are arranged in a closed loop with the center and edge pyrometer, respectively.
+Halpin and Chacin do not teach that the first and second control signals from the first and second PID control loop are arranged in a first and second closed loop with the center and edge pyrometer, respectively.
 However, in at least Fig. 3A, ¶¶[0028]-[0032], and ¶¶[0045]-[0050] Su teaches an analogous system and method for film growth by chemical vapor deposition which is controlled by a system controller (161).
 Inner, central, and outer lamps (121A), (121B), and (121C) are arranged in concentric circles or zones and the temperature of each zone is measured and controlled by a corresponding pyrometer (301).
 Then in ¶¶[0077]-[0085] Su teaches that the temperature is controlled using a closed loop system which has the advantage of being able to detect and react to drift away from a predetermined temperature more efficiently than a human operator.
-Thus, a person of ordinary skill in the art prior to the effective filing date of the invention would be motivated to provide the first and second PID control loops in the method of Halpin and Chacin as closed loop systems in order to more efficiently detect and react to deviations from the desired setpoint temperature.
+Thus, a person of ordinary skill in the art prior to the effective filing date of the invention would be motivated to provide the first and second PID control loops in the method of Halpin and Chacin as separate first and second closed loop systems in order to more efficiently detect and react to deviations from the desired setpoint temperature within different temperature zones.
 The combination of prior art elements according to known methods to yield predictable results has been held to support a prima facie determination of obviousness.
 All the claimed elements are known in the prior art and one skilled in the art could combine the elements as claimed by known methods with no change in their respective functions, with the combination yielding nothing more than predictable results to one of ordinary skill in the art.
 KSR International Co. v.
 Teleflex Inc., 550 U.S. 398, __, 82 USPQ2d 1385, 1395 (2007).
 See also, MPEP 2143(A).

-Regarding claim 12, Halpin teaches removing the substrate from the reaction chamber and supporting a next substrate within the reaction chamber, wherein the sensing, the controlling, the depositing, the removing, and the providing steps are performed a plurality of times followed by a step of cleaning the reaction chamber (see Fig. 5 and ¶[0101] which teach that the substrate (16) is removed, a new substrate is loaded into the chamber (12), and the process is repeated to deposit another epitaxial layer on the new substrate; see also ¶[0101] which teaches that plasma chamber cleaning in step (210) is again commenced after the substrate (16) has been removed from the chamber (12)).
+Regarding claim 12, Halpin teaches removing the substrate from the reaction chamber and supporting a next substrate within the reaction chamber, wherein the sensing, the controlling, the depositing, the removing, and the providing are performed a plurality of times followed by cleaning the reaction chamber (see Fig. 5 and ¶[0101] which teach that the substrate (16) is removed, a new substrate is loaded into the chamber (12), and the process is repeated to deposit another epitaxial layer on the new substrate; see also ¶[0101] which teaches that plasma chamber cleaning in step (210) is again commenced after the substrate (16) has been removed from the chamber (12)).

 Regarding claim 14, Halpin teaches that the stabilization time period has a length in a range of 30 to 90 seconds (see Fig. 5 and ¶[0099] which teaches that the temperature is stabilized at the desired deposition temperature for 45 s to 1 min).

-Regarding claim 15, Halpin teaches that the reaction chamber comprises
+Regarding claim 15, Halpin teaches that

 wherein providing the substrate within the reaction chamber comprises supporting the substrate on the upper surface of the susceptor (see Fig. 5, ¶[0054], and ¶¶[0088]-[0091] which teach cleaning the reaction chamber (12) in step (210); see specifically ¶[0091] which teaches loading a substrate (16) into the chamber (12) in step (220)), and

-wherein, during the cleaning of the reaction chamber, operating the heater assembly with control signals generated by the controller in response to a temperature of the susceptor sensed by the pyrometer (see Figs. 3 & 5, ¶¶[0059]-[0070], and ¶¶[0092]-[0100] which teach that the temperature controller (90) generates control signals which operate the heaters (13)-(15) in response to measurements obtained from the temperature sensors (28)-(31) which are also capable of measuring the temperature of the susceptor; see also ¶[0042] which teaches the use of a pyrometer to measure the temperature).
+wherein, during the cleaning of the reaction chamber, operating the heater assembly with control signals generated by the controller in response to a temperature of the susceptor sensed by the center pyrometer and the edge pyrometer (see Figs. 3 & 5, ¶¶[0059]-[0070], and ¶¶[0092]-[0100] which teach that the temperature controller (90) generates control signals which operate the heaters (13)-(15) in response to measurements obtained from the temperature sensors (28)-(31) which are also capable of measuring the temperature of the susceptor; see also ¶[0042] which teaches the use of a pyrometer to measure the temperature).

-Halpin does not explicitly teach that an upper surface of the susceptor is sensed by the pyrometer.
+Halpin does not explicitly teach that an upper surface of the susceptor is sensed by the center and edge pyrometers.
 However, in Figs. 1A-B and ¶¶[0028]-[0034] as well as elsewhere throughout the entire reference Chacin teaches an analogous embodiment of a chemical vapor deposition system in which a substrate (19) provided on a substrate support (16) is heated by a plurality of heaters (38).
 In Fig. 1B and ¶[0033] Chacin specifically teaches that a plurality of optical probes (20) which function as pyrometers may be provided above the substrate (19) in order to measure the top surface temperature of different locations on a surface of the substrate (29).
 Thus, a person of ordinary skill in the art prior to the effective filing date of the invention would look to the teachings of Chacin and would be motivated to incorporate a plurality of pyrometers strategically positioned above the substrate and underlying susceptor in the system and method of Halpin in order to provide greater control over the temperature of the substrate during film growth as well as the temperature of the susceptor during the wafer cleaning process.

 Regarding claim 17, Halpin teaches that the epitaxial material layer comprises a silicon germanium layer (see at least ¶[0029] and ¶[0054] which teach the deposition of a SiGe flim).